University of Central Florida: LEAD Scholars Academy

-Founded in 1995, the LEAD Scholars Academy is a selective, two-year undergraduate leadership program at the University of Central Florida that combines academic coursework, experiential learning, and service projects.
-In the first year students complete LDR 2001 (Foundations of Leadership) and LDR 2002 (Leadership in Action); in the second year they enroll in LDR 3950 (LEAD Seminar) and LDR 4105 (Leadership Capstone).
+Founded in 1995 and eliminated on August 3, 2026, the LEAD Scholars Academy was a selective, two-year undergraduate leadership program at the University of Central Florida that combined academic coursework, experiential learning, and service projects.
+In the first year students completed LDR 2001 (Foundations of Leadership) and LDR 2002 (Leadership in Action); in the second year they enrolled in LDR 3950 (LEAD Seminar) and LDR 4105 (Leadership Capstone).

-Applicants, typically participate in signature events such as a two-day REEL Retreat, annual Leadership Week panels and workshops.
-Graduates receive a Leadership Studies certificate and contribute collectively thousands of community service hours each year through partnerships with local nonprofits and campus organizations.
+Applicants typically participated in signature events such as a two-day REEL Retreat, annual Leadership Week panels and workshops.
+Graduates had the option to continue their leadership studies to receive a Leadership Studies minor or certificate and contributed collectively thousands of community service hours each year through partnerships with local nonprofits and campus organizations.

 In 2019, the LEAD Scholars Academy was named “Outstanding Leadership Program of the Year” by the NASPA Student Leadership Programs Knowledge Community; in 2023, it received the “Outstanding Program Bridging Civic Learning and Leadership Development” award from the NASPA Civic Learning & Democratic Engagement Knowledge Community; and in 2023–24 the program earned a NASPA Excellence Bronze Award in the Leadership, Student Activities, & Related Areas category, recognizing its innovative student development initiatives.

-The LEAD Scholars Academy has been cited as a model leadership pipeline by Inside Higher Ed, noted by Georgetown’s The Feed for its role in improving Latine student retention through targeted support programs, and featured on the NASPA SA Voices podcast in an interview with Stacey Malaret discussing the program’s impact and methodology.
+The LEAD Scholars Academy was cited as a model leadership pipeline by Inside Higher Ed, noted by Georgetown’s The Feed for its role in improving Latine student retention through targeted support programs, and featured on the NASPA SA Voices podcast in an interview with Stacey Malaret discussing the program’s impact and methodology.